 Approximately two years ago, U.S. personnel based out of Al Udeid Air Base in Qatar brought to light a symphony of culinary ingredients that were anything but edible.
-Termites, worms, mold and rocks were just a few of the fine touches casually ignored in order to accentuate flavor, aroma and the overall dining experience.
+Termites, worms, mold and rocks highlighted items cafeteria staff casually ignored to accentuate flavor, aroma and the overall dining experience.

 Selfaison claimed he waited until after being discharged from the Navy to share the imagery, which he posted to Facebook on Oct.
 3, due to fear of repercussions.

 “The problem with the food on the Nimitz is not just a Nimitz problem,” the former sailor told Military Times.
 “It is a problem across the military.”

 Others chimed in on the post with their own photos and videos from ships around the fleet.

 After scouring the piquant imagery, we selected what we considered the best dishes being offered to our at-sea sailors and Marines.

 Do you ever bite into a piece of meat and think, “This could really use a boatload of additional texture”?
 Say no more.